Jozsef Keaveny: International career

 Keaveny was called up to the Republic of Ireland U17 squad in 2016 for 2 games against Switzerland U17.
 He is eligible to play for Republic of Ireland as 3 of his grandparents are from there.
 He is also eligible to play for Hungary through his maternal grandfather from Budapest and England as it is his country of birth.

 Personal life

-Keaveny grew up a Celtic and Republic of Ireland fan, stating that he idolised Roy Keane, a former player with both.
+Keaveny grew up a Celtic and Republic of Ireland fan; he idolised Roy Keane, a former player of both teams.